 - Carina Huggins, ACC, shares her advice on preparing for the CKA.

-I’m glad these coaches shared their prep and exam taking experience.
-It lowered my anxiety in approaching the exam.
+I’m glad these coaches shared their prep and exam-taking experience!

 My Experience Taking the CKA Exam

 About a month after I submitted my application for the ACC credential, I received an email with a link to the online exam and an assigned username and password.

 Once I was in using the provided username and password, I was asked to change my password and include a security question.
 For me, that was the most confusing part of the exam! 🙂

 The exam is designed to be taken in one sitting, for a total of three hours.
 I recommend finding a time and a place where you will not be disturbed or distracted.

 The questions often consist of a case or scenario.
 Take your time in reading the question carefully.
 Some of the answers ask what’s the BEST to do.
 Others ask what NOT to do.
 Be sure you are clear what the questions are asking.

 I found that I could easily eliminate two of the four possible answers.
 On some of the questions, it was more difficult to determine which of the other two was the right answer.